countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

 ```

 If you want to dive deeper, see https://cssguidelin.es/

+## SCSS
+We prefer to use SCSS over bare CSS.
+This enabled the following:
+  * Use mixins to avoid repeating code, but take care to avoid the output CSS getting too large.
+  * Define variables globally with brand colors.
+  * Make modular files for each concern, and have SCSS combine them.

 ## Javascript, HTML and CSS Formatting

 Use the Prettier autoformatter and standard. https://github.com/prettier/prettier